-All You Need to Know About the US Open Tennis Championships
+About the US Open (Tennis)

 The US Open is the fourth and final Grand Slam tennis event of the calendar year.
-Though it’s by no means the last significant tournament to take place during the year (there are a couple of Masters events and the World Tour Finals still to play), it is the last of the four highest scoring tournaments available.
+Though it’s by no means the last significant tournament to take place during the year (there are a couple of Masters events and the World Tour Finals still to play), it is the last of the four highest-scoring tournaments available.

-Each of the Grand Slam events take place on different surfaces, and while both the US and Australian Opens make use of hard courts, the type of hard court is different, with the US using “DecoTurf”—a type of acrylic hard court.
+Each of the Grand Slam events takes place on different surfaces, and while both the US and Australian Opens make use of hard courts, the type of hard court is different, with the US using “DecoTurf”—a type of acrylic hard court.

 You can easily tell a US Open match from other tournaments by the distinctive blue court with green outer edges, an appearance that was initially chosen to make it easier to see the ball, but has become something of a signature look for the US Open.

 The US Open was moved to New York after a petition was signed by around 100 players, but it wasn’t all smooth sailing.
 A number of players opposed the move and it eventually went to a vote in which relocation won by a narrow margin with 128 votes to 119!